 - Consider the location of the developmental professional in relation to one’s home

 Since there is a shortage of Developmental Pediatricians, the long wait for an appointment and the distance needed to travel to and from the pediatrician’s clinic should be considered.
 In case of emergencies, access to the pediatrician should be timely as long distances may cause unwanted complications.

 - Choose a pediatrician who is honest, accessible, and can easily relate to patient needs.

 It is imperative that a good doctor-patient relationship is established with a pediatrician.
 The child’s pediatrician may be considered a good friend with whom one can be honest and a reliable professional who can be trusted.
 Having a pediatrician who can easily be called in times of emergency is also a good criterion in selecting a developmental pediatrician.

 - Book the earliest appointment available.

 Since it takes about 13 weeks to schedule an appointment with a Developmental-Behavioral Pediatrician (AAP, 2006), it is best to book the earliest possible appointment.
-If it takes a long time for the pediatrician to see the child, parents should check-in from time to time to see if any appointments have been cancelled or rescheduled.
+If it takes a long time for the pediatrician to see the child, parents should check in from time to time to see if any appointments have been canceled or rescheduled.
 It is important to keep in mind that earlier diagnosis will lead to earlier interventions.